Charlie Llewellyn: Early years

 At the end of the 1898–99 series Llewellyn, left South Africa to play for English county side Hampshire as a professional, on the recommendation of Poore.
 In order to play for Hampshire in the County Championship, he had to qualify to play for Hampshire through a two-year residency period, the first year of which was sponsored by Hampshire.
 He spent his two-year qualification period living at Charles Hoare's training establishment Mercury.
 He made his debut for Hampshire in a first-class match against the touring Australians at Southampton in August 1899, with immediate success.
-With the ball, he took figures of 8 for 132 in the Australians first innings, while with the bat he made scores of 72 and 21.
+With the ball, he took figures of 8 for 132 in the Australians first innings, and batting he made scores of 72 and 21.
 As a result of his performance against the Australians, Llewellyn was chosen as one of Ranjitsinhji's twelve-man touring team to North America in the winter of 1899.
 He played in five matches during the touring, including two first-class matches against the Gentlemen of Philadelphia, taking eight wickets across the two first-class fixtures.
 He did not feature in any first-class matches for Hampshire in 1900, but did play a minor match against the touring West Indians, taking 13 wickets across the match and scoring 93 runs in Hampshire's first innings.

 By the following season, Llewellyn had successfully completed his two-year residential qualification period.
 He made his County Championship debut in 1901 against Lancashire at Portsmouth.
 In eighteen appearances that season, he took 115 wickets at an average of 23.25; his bowling average that season was the best by a Hampshire player since their admission to the County Championship in 1895.
 During the season, he took five wickets in an innings on fifteen occasions and ten-wickets in a match on four.
 His best bowling figures during the season of 8 for 72 led Hampshire to a 121 runs victory against Leicestershire.
 Against Somerset in August, he scored 153 runs in just over 90 minutes and took match figures of 10 for 183.
 The cricket historian Patrick Allen credited Llwellyn with carrying Hampshire's weak bowling attack in 1901, with him delivering over 2,000 balls more than Victor Barton.
 His all-round credentials were further enhanced by scoring 1,025 runs across the season, with two centuries.
 His maiden first-class century came at Southampton against the touring South Africans, when he made 216 runs in three hours.
-His performance subsequently led to him being asked to assist the South Africans in two tour matches against London County and Liverpool and District, where he took 25 wickets and scored two half centuries.
+His performance subsequently led to him being asked to assist the South Africans in two tour matches against London County and Liverpool and District, where he took 25 wickets and scored two half-centuries.
 His performances in 1901 were said to have "[changed] the face of Hampshire cricket".
-Amongst all-rounders in the 1901 season, he was third only to George Hirst and Jack Mason.
+Amongst all-rounders in the 1901 season, he was third only to George Hirst and Jack Mason in terms of runs scored and wickets taken.